alexandrewolff/totem-dapp/README.md

 -   @web3-react/walletconnect-connector 6.2.4
 -   ethers 5.4.7
 -   js-cookie 3.0.1
+-   humanize-duration 3.27.1

-### Copy configuration file
+### Copy configuration files

-Copy the config.json file at the root of your src file
+Copy the config.json, paymentTokens.json & poolTokens.json files at the root of your src file.
+Edit them with relevant values.

 ### Initialize the app for web3-react usage